TBD54566975/did-dht/spec/spec.md

 1. Generate an [[ref:Ed25519]] keypair and encode the public key using the format provided in the [format section](#format).

-2. Construct a compliant JSON representation of a [[ref:DID Document]].
+2. Construct a conformant JSON representation of a [[ref:DID Document]].

     a.
 The document ****MUST**** include a [Verification Method](https://www.w3.org/TR/did-core/#verification-methods) with the _identifier key_ encoded as a `publicKeyJwk` as per [[spec:RFC7517]] with an `id` of `#0` and `type` of